defndaines/kiroku/README.md

 * [Audiobooks](data/audiobooks.md) if the books are available on audio, either through the library (Libby and Hoopla) or Audible.
-* [eBooks](data/ebooks.md) if the books are available electronically through the library.
-* [In Print](data/printbooks.md) if the books aren’t available in any other format.
-This list mostly tracks books I already own, though a few (marked with `[not owned]`) I will buy or request from the library when I’m ready to read them.
+* [“Eye” Books](data/eyebooks.md) if the books are available in print or electronically through the library, or if the books aren’t available in any other format.
+If I own a copy, it is marked with `[own]`.
+Otherwise, I will buy or request from the library when I’m ready to read them.

 I have a wishlist at [Bookshop.org](https://bookshop.org/wishlists/e95d485f4528665e47e9a95cf22e759f741ae69d).